jexxa-projects/JexxaTutorials/BookStore/README.md

     *   drivenadapter
     *   drivingadapter

 Please note that a package for a specific use case includes all required domain classes.
 As you can see in the examples these are typically the corresponding of type `Aggregate`,`ValueObject`, `DomainEvent`, `BusinessException`, and `Repository`.
 The reason for this is that you should apply the [Common Closure Principle](https://en.wikipedia.org/wiki/Package_principles) so that changing classes within such a package is a change in the use case.
+In addition, it should not affect any other use cases.

 Structuring your domain-package this way provides following benefits:
 *   Use cases are represented explicitly which allows a clear view into the application